masalinas/doc-minio-minikube/README.md

 $ kubectl get all -n minio-operator
 ```

-We can get the Minio Management console Token from **console-sa-secret** in **minio-operator** namespace
+We can get the Minio Management console Token from **console-sa-secret** secret located in **minio-operator** namespace

 ![Tenant Token](./images/tenant_token.png "Tenant Token")

-## Access to minio console
+## Access to Minio Console Web UI

-Create a port forward to connect to minio web console manager, to create tenants
+Create a port forward to connect to Minio Operator Web Console, to create tenants

 ```sh
 $ kubectl port-forward svc/console -n minio-operator 9090:9090
 ```

-Connect to minio console web manager and create a tenant.
-Use the
+Connect to Minio Console Web Console and create a tenant.
+Use this uri:

 ```sh
 http://localhost:9090
 ```

-## Create the tenant
+## Create a namesapce for the tenant

 Create a namespace for the tenant

 ```sh